ventus-ag/documentation/content/products/networking/manage-networks.md

 After confirmation your action on the next opened window the selected Virtual Machine will be again publicly unavailable.

-💡 To manage Floating IPs you can also form *Floating IPs page*, to find detailed instructions about it, please, see the article - [Floating IPs](https://docs.ventuscloud.eu/products/networking/floating-ips/).
+💡 To manage Floating IPs you can also form *Floating IPs page*.
+To find detailed instructions about it, please, see the article - [Floating IPs](https://docs.ventuscloud.eu/products/networking/floating-ips/).